 How to Pass a Numerical Reasoning Test

 Firstly, ensure you are familiar with basic mathematics such as arithmetic, percentages, ratios and fractions.
 The next steps will be to get as much practise in as possible and familiarise yourself with what the day will be like.
 This way you will be relaxed when taking the assessment and more likely to focus on doing a good job.

 Whilst it is argued that practising may not actually improve one’s aptitude or ability, it is however an accepted fact that unfamiliarity with tests can hinder your optimal performance in an assessment.
 Practising helps to remove errors due to lack of familiarity, and test takers who have practised have a much better chance of demonstrating their fullest potential, than those who have not practised.

 The biggest global test supplier is SHL and they are the leaders in the design and development of Psychometric assessments worldwide.
 Whilst other online companies claim to offer ‘SHL style’ tests for practise, these are far from the real thing.
 Tests available online at Graduates First have been designed by the same experts who have previously designed tests for SHL.
 We are confident that you will not get another SHL style experience anywhere else other than at SHL itself.

-Take a FREE numerical reasoning test now and get a free detailed feedback report with 'Normed' scores and information on how to improve.
-Click on the NRT tab at the top-right of this page now.
+Take a FREE numerical reasoning test now and get a free detailed feedback report with ‘Normed’ scores and information on how to improve.
+Click on the tab at the top-left of this page now.